GDPR: Everything you need to know

 Yes, Short.cm meets GDPR’s requirements.

-Among the types of personal data that Short.cm collects by itself or through third parties, there are cookies, email addresses, usage data, passwords, first names, last names, pictures, and company names.
+Among the types of personal data that Short.cm collects by itself or through third parties are cookies, email addresses, usage data, passwords, first names, last names, pictures, and company names.

 The personal data is stored privately in AWS S3 in Virginia in the United States and is never shared with third-party services.